 Battery charger output current depends upon the battery’s state.
 An intelligent charger may monitor the battery’s voltage, temperature and/or time under charge to determine the optimum charge current at that instant.
 Charging is terminated when a combination of the voltage, temperature and/or time indicates that the battery is fully charged.
 In a sense, the batteries tell the charger when they are full.

 Some chargers use Pulse technology or pulse width modulation in which a pulse is fed to the battery.
 This DC pulse has a strictly controlled rise time, shape, pulse width, frequency and amplitude.
 This technology is said to work with any size, voltage, capacity or chemistry of batteries, including automotive and valve-regulated batteries.
-Most of our battery chargers and charge controller use this kind of technology.
+Most good quality battery chargers and charge controllers.